• Skip to primary navigation

 • Process until smooth.
 (This will take a few minutes.
 Keep processing until the mustard seeds are breaking up and the mustard thickens.)

-• Transfer the mustard into a glass jar, cover and let sit in the fridge for 2 days before starting to use it.*** Store the mustard in the fridge and use it up within about a month.
+• Transfer the mustard into a glass jar, cover and let sit in the fridge for 2 days before starting to use it.***

 Notes: